hairizuanbinnoorazman/blog/content/posts/20210630_notesForAppsForEnterprise.md

 For these artifacts, we would need to consider where those artifacts would be made available on.
 E.g. for docker images, should be put into Dockerhub?
 Will the frequency of the updates

 In some of the cases such as the helm chart and kustomize scripts - we may need to ensure that the configuration is setup in a flexible manner to ensure that users of these artifacts would be to customize the installation according to their requirements and architecture.

+On top of that, if the application takes up a configuration file in order to alter and adjust the behaviour of the application, a significant amount of time and labour would be needed to document all of such behaviours down in order to inform users how the application can be modified to suite their user's needs.

 ## Permission systems